© All Rights Reserved marif

 Brno airport is just outside the city.
 It serves mostly to low cost airlines, like Ryanair and WIzzair, and national airline Travel Service.
 City busline 76 connects to the airport, leaving from the Grand Hotel (around 20 minutes).

-There are several busses per day, connecting Prague and Brno, which takes around 2 hours and 15 minutes.
-Bratislava can also be reached by bus, which takes around 1h 40.
+There are several buses per day, connecting Prague and Brno, which takes around 2 hours and 15 minutes.
+Bratislava can also be reached by bus, which takes around 1h 40 minutes.

 |OREA Hotel Voronez 2||Krizkovskeho 49||Hotel||-|

 |City Hotel, ICB a.s.||Videnska Street 124||Hotel||82|